dader34/phase-1-project/README.md

 * Mac Users:
 Launch the HTML file using your preferred method.

-* WSL or Windows Users
+>* WSL Users
-Open Ubuntu or the platform you used to create the directory.
+* Open Ubuntu or the platform you used to create the directory.
-Type explorer.exe index.html to open Cha-Ching Dannor Dom.
+* Type explorer.exe index.html to open Cha-Ching Dannor Dom.